 To keep businesses productive and profitable, data processing managers plan, coordinate and supervise activities related to information systems and software applications.
 Career opportunities in this field exist in industries such as manufacturing, environmental technology, healthcare delivery, financial services, education and many more.
-Becoming a successful data processing manager can begin with enrolling in a Master of Science in Information Technology degree program.
+Becoming a successful data processing manager can begin with enrolling in a Master of Science in Information Technology with a specialization in Database Administration.

 According to the U.S. Bureau of Labor Statistics (BLS), employment for computer and information systems managers, including data processing managers, will grow substantially in coming years.
 This corresponds to the increasing complexity of technology and its use as a business tool.
 Job growth is expected to be fastest among data processing and hosting companies, among others.
 Those with specialized technical knowledge and advanced degrees should have the best job prospects.

 Planning, organizing and directing data processing activities are the main functions of a data processing manager.
 These information technology (IT) professionals may consult with staff and senior management to assess organizational needs, and then conduct feasibility studies to determine the best course to achieve them.
 Monitoring a data processing department’s efficiency and effectiveness is another ongoing task for data processing managers.

 Producing cost estimates for hardware and software upgrades is another typical job duty for data processing managers.
 They may also oversee computer systems operations, working with staff to troubleshoot problems and design solutions.
 Coordinating the installation of hardware, data communications systems and software may also fall under the data processing manager’s job description.